 Personal Dictionary and Flash Cards

-Using the CodeHS Glossary, Students can make flash cards or create a personal dictionary to help reinforce programming concepts.
+Using the CodeHS Glossary, Students can make flashcards or create a personal dictionary to help reinforce programming concepts.
 Encourage students to draw pictures, use different colored pens, and/or paraphrase definitions using their own words.
-For ELLs, it may be helpful to make additional flashcards highlighting capitalization, syntax, and common commands.
+For ELL students, it may be helpful to make additional flashcards highlighting capitalization, syntax, and common commands.
 Students can also use the Docs tab as a guide to create these study tools.

 Word Wall